The present-day Town Hall & Corn Exchange is a

 was built in 1786, and stood in the middle of the market-place, surmounted by its octagonal cupola.

 It was similar to the 1607 building, and included a blind house (as a lock-up or prison cell), and a place for the fire engine.
-In 1832 the magistrates complained of the poor sanitary arrangements in the cells, so the "blind house" was extended by making use of the space previously set aside for the fire engine, which was housed elsewhere.
+In 1832, following a period when the blind house was in heavy use following the "Swing" Riots of 1830, the magistrates complained of the poor sanitary arrangements in the cells, so the "blind house" was extended by making use of the space previously set aside for the fire engine, which was housed elsewhere.

 There is a nice painting of the Georgian town hall by G Shepherd, dated 1829.